 1.1 These terms and conditions apply to all visitors to and every visit to Kunstmuseum Den Haag and have been amended with effect from 1 June on the basis of national coronavirus guidelines drafted by the Government, and the national ‘Protocol for the safe and responsible reopening of museums’ drawn up by the Dutch Museums Association.
 The museum has also introduced certain conditions and measures specific to this museum, which are set out below.

-1.2 These terms and conditions also apply to all natural persons and/or legal persons engaged by the Kunstmuseum in connection with its objective.
+1.2 These terms and conditions also apply to all natural persons and/or legal persons engaged by Kunstmuseum Den Haag in connection with its objective.

 1.3 Any deviation from these terms and conditions will be possible only if expressly agreed in writing.

 1.4 Visitors must comply with the instructions of museum staff with regard to these terms and conditions.

 1.5 Visitors who fail to comply with these terms and conditions or with the instructions of museum staff regarding said terms and conditions may be refused entry to the museum.
 In that case the museum will not be liable for any compensation or reimbursement.